 In this essay, the author uses students studying abroad as an example to explain culture shock.
 They mention that culture shock is inevitable even if students prepare themselves for the problems they may face when moving to another country.
 As a result, students become unfocused and stressed and develop psychological problems.

 According to the writer, culture shock is an insurmountable problem, but there are ways to reduce its impact, especially on students.
 It includes orientation programs from universities, research about the new culture they will encounter, and human interaction.
+You might be interested in these essays about city life.

 2. Long Essay on Culture Shock by Prasanna